erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 watch -c juju status --color
 ```

+# Juju state machine
+Before we look closer on "hooks", you need to understand when these hooks are triggered by the [juju-state-machine].

+The core hooks are:
+* install
+* config-changed
+* start
+* leader-elected
+* leader-settings-changed
+* start
+* stop
+* update-status

+The tiny-python charm implements all "core hooks" (which is good practice) but a charm doesn't strictly need to implement any of them to be able to depluy.

+Now that you know more about the core hooks, lets explore the "upgrade-charm".

+# Modifying a hook

 # Extra excersise: tiny-bash
 The tiny-python charm has a sister charm: [tiny-bash].
 This charm deploys very fast, since its not pulling in any python modules etc. It also implements all the hooks that tiny-python does.